-Social Security is a source of guaranteed retirement income for most people in the United States.
+Social Security is a source of guaranteed retirement income for most retired people in the United States who have paid into the system.
 Understanding the program and how much your benefit may be can help you plan for additional savings you may want to have, and your retirement budget, too.

 Social Security basics